frameless/strapi/packages/preview-button/README.md

 });
 ```

-### Preview a content type in a dialog
+#### Preview a Content Type in a Dialog

 To preview a content type in a dialog, you need to add the dialog key to the content type configuration as well as you need to update the plugin implementation to support the dialog preview.
-Currently, the plugin implementation only supports the preview of the VAC and internal content types.
+Currently, the plugin implementation only supports the preview of the VAC, product and internal content types.

-Example:
+To enable preview in a dialog, set preview.type to "dialog":

+**Example**:

 ```ts
 module.exports = ({ env }) => ({